LorentMaxime/Projet_Encheres/README.md

 # projetEncheres
+This project is a clone of LeBonCoin

-My First Steps in Coding 🚀
+My First Steps in Programming 🚀

-Welcome to one of my earliest coding projects from school.
-It's a testament to the journey every developer embarks on.
-While this exercise might not showcase advanced coding techniques, it's an essential part of my coding history.
+Welcome to one of my very first coding projects from school.
+This project represents the journey every developer takes.
+While it may not feature advanced programming techniques, it marks an important stage in my learning.

-I keep it here as a gentle reminder of where I started and how far I've come.
-It's a nod to all beginners out there; we all had our humble beginnings.
+I keep it here as a reminder of where I started and how far I've come.
+It's also a nod to all beginners out there: we all start somewhere, with humility.